82ndAirborneDiv/call-ads/article.md

 This will look a little like the `index` file, the difference is that it is for agents to view, when a visitor clicks to begin a call, an alert will appear on the screen and the call will be answered.

+In our `app.js` file, we also set it up so that `/cc` was behind a basic password, so only agents can access it.

 One last thing to do, Let’s fire up our app:

 ```javascript
 node app.js
 ```

-We've told our app to run on port `5000`, so if you go to your web browser and type in `http://localhost:5000/` you should see your call center.
+We've told our app to run on port `5000`, so if you go to your web browser and type in `http://localhost:5000/` you should see your call center ad page, and if you go to `http://localhost:5000/cc`, you should see your actual call center, waiting for calls from site visitors.

+Clicking an ad from the home page will trigger a call with the call center.

 Just an aside, if you’re running this locally, you’ll want to make sure you’ve got ngrok running before you go to the next step.
 If you haven’t used [ngrok](https://ngrok.com/) before, Kevin Whinnery over at Twilio has put together a [great tutorial](https://www.twilio.com/blog/2013/10/test-your-webhooks-locally-with-ngrok.html) to help you get started.